Updated on 2024-11-11 GMT+08:00

 For details about how to create local and global indexes and the default rules, see "SQL Syntax > SQL Statement > C > CREATE INDEX " in Developer Guide.
 For example, if a unique index is created on a non-partition key, a global index is created by default.

 MySQL does not have global indexes.
-In GaussDB, if the partitioned table index is a global index, the global index is not updated by default when operations such as DROP, TRUNCATE, and EXCHANGE are performed on table partitions.
+In GaussDB, if the partitioned table index is a global index, the global index is not updated by default when operations such as DROP, TRUNCATE, and EXCHANGE are performed on the table partition.
 As a result, the global index becomes invalid and cannot be selected in subsequent statements.
 To avoid this problem, you are advised to explicitly specify the UPDATE GLOBAL INDEX clause at the end of the partition syntax or set the global GUC parameter enable_gpi_auto_update to true (recommended) so that global indexes can be automatically updated during partition operations.

 If the table is partitioned by key in the CREATE/ALTER TABLE statement, algorithms cannot be specified.
 Input parameters of some partition definition do not support expressions.